 How to fix a bike puncture– tools needed

 - Pump – tool that puts air in the tube.
 It is fitted on to the valve.
+This is one of the first things you will need to use when learning how to fix a bike puncture.
 There are two fundamental types, hand pump and track pump.
 A hand pump is more portable, but a track pump makes tyre inflation to the correct pressure much easier.
 There are pumps on the market that are a mixture of the two and are called portable track pumps.
 A foldaway foot holds it steady, the handle flips out so your hand is in a natural flat position when you pump and the valve adapter is attached to a hose that either rests alongside the pump or folds inside.
 Although too cumbersome for a full-on weight weenie, it is the perfect pump for someone who is quite happy to fix a flat by the roadside but doesn’t look forward to wasting valuable cycling energy pumping 80 PSI into a tyre with something resembling a syringe.

 - Puncture repair kit – there are two types, vulcanising and glueless.
 A vulcanising patch needs to be applied with a rubber solution and it creates a strong bond between the patch and tube.
 Because the patch is flexible it will follow the shape of the tube as it is inflated and deflated.
 Once the tube of solution has been opened, it will dry out, so check an opened tube first and don’t assume it will be ok.
 Because glueless patches are pre-glued like plasters they are less messy and much quicker to use.
 However, because they’re not bonded to the tube and not flexible they can come off.